tarwn/lessthandot-hugo/blogs/content/posts/2011-04-21-use-ddl-triggers-to-track.md

 As you can see we have all the DDL statements captured in the table, the time it happened and the person who did it.

-Let&#8217;s just drop and recreate the table
+Let's just drop and recreate the table

 sql
 drop table Test